rajk2133/rajk2133/README.md

 ## 🚀 About Me
 I'm a *passionate software developer* with over 7 years of experience in building scalable applications and contributing to open-source.
 My specialization lies in the MERN stack, and I'm always eager to explore new technologies.
 I'm open to exciting opportunities and collaborations!
-- 🌱 I’m learning React Native, Nestjs
+- 🌱 I’m expert in Python - Django, Flask, React Native, Nestjs, NextJs
 - 👯 I’m looking to collaborate on Open Source Projects
-- 💬 Ask me about MERN stack technology
+- 💬 Ask me about Backend Architecture.
 - 📫 How to reach me: raj.crudcook@gmail.com
 - ⚡ Fun fact: I can name all the countries in the world in under 3 minutes!

 ---

 ### 🔧 Technologies & Tools
+Python - Django & Flask
 JavaScript
 React
 Node.js